Safe Harbour Protection?

-What is an “appropriately Qualified Advisor”?
+What is an “Appropriately Qualified Advisor”?

-The draft legislation does not provide any guidance as to what is an “appropriately Qualified Adviser”.
+The legislation does not provide any guidance as to what is an “appropriately Qualified Adviser”.
 The explanatory memorandum references: independence; professional qualifications; membership of an appropriate professional body; professional indemnity insurance to cover the advice being given.

 What if the Restructuring Plan doesn’t work?